YoofKhaneja/Beer-Profiling-and-Rating/README.md

 # Beer-Profiling-and-Rating
-Beer Profile and Ratings Analysis
+/
 1. About the Data:

 The Beer Profile and Ratings dataset from Kaggle was used for the project.
-The main data set (beer_profile_and_ratings.csv) contains the following columns:
+The main data set (beer_profile_and_ratings.csv) contains the following columns: /
-(General)
+(General) /
 •	Name: Beer name (label)
 •	Style: Beer Style
 •	Brewery: Brewery name